 How to Choose the Best Wood Flooring for your Home

-It is hard to beat the beauty, elegance, durability and long-lasting value of hardwood flooring.
+It is hard to beat the beauty, elegance, durability and long-lasting value of wood flooring.
 While carpets can be difficult to clean and become magnets for embedded dirt and dust mites, hardwood floors require little more than daily mopping with a microfiber mop head.
-While even the best carpet will start to show its age after just a few years, a quality hardwood flooring installation could still look like new a decade from now.
+While even the best carpet will start to show its age after just a few years, a quality wood flooring installation could still look like new a decade from now.